sinatra-pod/moringa-library/README.md

 # Moringa Hub

-​Welcome to Moringa Hub!
+​Welcome to Moringa Hub, home of Moringa's most awesome projects!
-This is an application where users can showcase their projects, as well as view and review all kinds of projects, designs and articles that have been made by other members of the Moringa ecosystem.
+This is an application where users can showcase their projects,designs and articles; as well as view and review all kinds of other projects, designs and articles that have been made by other members of the Moringa ecosystem.

-## Setup instructions
+## Setup Instructions

 * Clone the repository
     ```
     git clone https://github.com/sinatra-pod/moringa-library.git